rendon/tl/README.md

 The non-interactive version is ideal for quick search or to translate words inside your editor (keep reading).

 #Instalation
+First off, check out the requirements at the end of this document.

 The easiest way to use **tli** is installing the gem:

     $ gem install tli